Ganrokh/100-days-of-code/log.md

 **Thoughts:** I'm having a much easier time understanding the component lifecycle with Vue than I did with React.
 I think Vue's overall leaner syntax is helping a lot in that.
 I don't completely understand the use cases for all of the stages (mainly destroyed()), but I'm having an easier time understanding them in general.

 Side note: I need to decide on a backend language to eventually learn.
 I want to branch out a bit and not pick Node just so I get experience in more languages.
 Currently looking at Go, mainly because while it doesn't have a big chunk of the job market right now, it seems to be the backend language of the future.

+### Day 82: Tuesday, April 9th, 2019

+**Today's Progress:** Introduced to Vue CLI.

+**Thoughts:** I don't fully understand why all of this setup is necessary for NPM and Vue, considering that we've made a few Vue projects without any use of Node.
+Is it just to setup a localhost server to emulate running the website on a remote server?
+That makes sense to me.

+I occasionally get errors in Powershell.
+They never cause any big issues, but it'd probably be worthwhile to eventually set aside time to learn how to make full use of command line like Powershell.